 Prevent Overselling Nightmares

 Manually managing your inventory can be a hassle on any day of the year, but will be especially stressful on Cyber Monday.
 Our online inventory management tool makes maintaining inventory across multiple channels a breeze.
 Our software automatically updates product quantities across channels as a sale is made, so that you can say goodbye to overselling.

 Offer Free Shipping

-Free shipping is now an expected feature for many customers.
-In fact, 81% of customers would rate free shipping as a number one priority when making a purchase decision.
+Free shipping is now a number one priority for many customers.
+In fact, 75% of customers expect free shipping even on purchases under $50.
 If you set a minimum order threshold to qualify for free shipping, you can even encourage them to buy more items.

 Worried that it could possibly cost too much to provide free shipping?
 Here are tips on how to make free shipping a viable option.